PKTseng/PKTseng/README.md

 # Hi, I'm Ken! 👋

-I'm a **Frontend Engineer** based in Banqiao, Taiwan, currently focused on transitioning into the **Web3 space**.
-I specialize in building modern, user-friendly interfaces with **Vue 3 + TypeScript**, and I'm passionate about crafting clean, scalable applications that work seamlessly across platforms.
+I'm a **Frontend Engineer** based in Banqiao, Taiwan, currently focused on transitioning into the Web3 space.
+I specialize in building modern, user-friendly interfaces with Vue, React, and TypeScript, and I'm passionate about crafting clean, scalable applications that work seamlessly across platforms.

 ---